Universal Design for Learning: Designing Learning Experiences That Engage and Challenge All Students

 By completing the entire Perspectives & Resources section and reviewing the accompanying activities, the learner will:

-- Understand the principles of Universal Design for Learning (UDL)
+- Be familiar with the principles of Universal Design for Learning (UDL)

 This IRIS Module aligns with the following licensure and program standards and topic areas.
 Click the arrows below to learn more.

-CAEP standards for the accreditation of educators are designed to improve the quality and effectiveness not only of new instructional practitioners but also the evidence-base used to assess those qualities in the classroom.
+CAEP standards for the accreditation of educators are designed to improve the quality and effectiveness of new instructional practitioners, as well as the evidence base used to assess those qualities in the classroom.

 - Standard 1: Content and Pedagogical Knowledge